bhattacharya-a-bt/bhattacharya-a-bt.github.io/index.md

 {% capture text %}

-Our goals are two-fold: (1) develop computational tools to further genomics and (2) use these tools properly in large data to ask and answer important questions about cancer and development.
+Our goals are two-fold: (1) develop computational tools to further genomics and (2) use these tools properly in large molecular datasets to ask and answer important questions about cancer and development.
 Our software will always be open-source and our analyses reproducible.

 {%
   include button.html